 The earlier oral cancer is detected, the better chance of successful management of it.
 Please do not hesitate to contact us with any questions you have about your oral health.
 Proactively addressing any new or unusual conditions in your mouth can help catch problems early on and increase your chances of a successful recovery.

 Oral cancer screening is part of our routine examination.
-If you’re being seen in our office for your regular dental checkups, we will check for this routinely.
+If you’re being seen in our office for your regular dental checkups, know we already check for this routinely.
 With this said, if you develop one of the above-mentioned symptoms and it lasts for more than a few weeks, please call us and come in to have it looked at.
 It is better to be seen and evaluated only to discover that you do not have cancer than it is to wait too long to diagnose and treat a malignancy.